ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 }
 ```

-Messages sent from the cloud to the device usually follows another message from the device to acknowledge the message was received, for this case we are going to use a callback with a request and a response using a `Func`.
+Messages sent from the cloud to the device usually are followed by another message from the device to acknowledge the message was received.
+For this case we are going to use a callback with a request and a response using a `Func`.

 ```cs
 public interface ICloudToDevice<T, TResp>